Allstate vs. GEICO: Which one is the cheapest?

 Allstate vs. GEICO: Rates in your state

-Insurance rates vary from state to state.
+Insurance rates are different in each state.
 Companies use information from your ZIP code, like weather, crime and traffic patterns, to calculate the risk.
-The table below shows where you'll find the cheapest rates for Allstate and GEICO.
-Remember, always shop around for multiple quotes as prices will ultimately be determined by your personal situation and driving record in addition to your location.
+The table below shows where you can find the cheapest rates from Allstate and GEICO.
+It's always a good idea to compare multiple quotes, as your final price will depend on your location, driving history and personal situation.

 StateGEICOAllstate